| Introduction Hapkido is a complete art of self-defense. A

 the way.
 Therefore Hapkido can be loosely translated as the way (art)

-Hapkido employs the philosophy of using minimal force
+of coordinated power.
+Characteristics of Hapkido Hapkido employs the philosophy of using minimal force

 to overcome a stronger opponent.
 Therefore, great strength is not